12-Month Wedding Timeline

 Consider Adding A Photo Booth For Fun

-If you’re looking for a way to give your guests an extra boost of energy at the reception, book a photo booth!
+Book a photo booth if you’re looking for a way to give your guests an extra energy boost at the reception!
 It provides memories that last forever- and who doesn’t love anything more than being able to relive their big day again through pictures?

 Check with your venue where to place the photo booth so it doesn’t get tucked into a corner where guests will forget about it.